ArthurPaes/Damage-calculator/README.md

 # Damage-Calculator

-> Simple app built to calculate the damage of my blackguard character on a Dungeons and Dragons campaign
+> Simple app built to calculate the damage of a blackguard character on a Dungeons and Dragons campaign